RN vs LPN Career Outlook: Job Growth, Nursing Shortage, and Advancement Paths (2026)

 The Best Time to Enter Nursing Is Now

-The nursing shortage means strong job security, competitive salaries, signing bonuses, tuition reimbursement, and negotiating power for new graduates.
+The nursing shortage means strong job security, competitive salaries, signing bonuses, tuition reimbursement, and negotiating power.
 Whether you choose the LPN or RN path, you are entering a profession where demand will exceed supply for the foreseeable future.
-Use our salary comparison calculator to see what you could earn in your state.